 1. Update all devices as soon as possible.

 Cyber criminals are looking every day to find the loophole that would allow them to penetrate information systems.
 Software providers regularly identify weaknesses in their systems and make them public by publishing updates.
 It is therefore important to keep your operating system and software up to date.
 Updates make it possible to increase the level of security of all the company’s information systems.

 2. Control and limit the access points to computer systems

 3. Comply with regulations and recommendations

-A single negligence on the part of an employee can lead to a cyber-attack.
+A single act of negligence on the part of an employee can lead to a cyber-attack.
 The proper use of information systems and the fight against cybercrime is a shared task by all employees of a company.
 Awareness and training is a major step in the implementation of a cyber security policy.
 This step highlights the rights and duties of each employee.
-Cybersecurity must be part of everyone’s daily life through simple but essential reflexes for the proper functioning of systems and the durability of the company’s data.
+Cybersecurity must be part of everyone’s daily life through simple but essential tasks for the proper functioning of systems and the safety of the company’s data.

 5. Perform a regular backup of your data

-In conclusion, cyber-crime is now a permanent threat to companies and organizations.
-Means to fight this form of crime are put in place by dedicated organisations, but collective awareness within teams is necessary to maintain maximum vigilance and avoid simple mistakes that can quickly be fatal and cause serious damage.
+In conclusion, cyber-crime is now a permanent threat to companies and organizations. the means to fight this form of crime are put in place by dedicated organizations, but collective awareness within teams is necessary to maintain maximum vigilance and avoid simple mistakes that can quickly be fatal and cause serious damage.